 Customers in volumes switch to digital retail instead of showrooms, only enhancing the competition in the digital automotive arena.
 Buyer journeys are now expanding from being initially in-dealership interactions to being an array of digital touchpoints, influencing customers’ decisions.
-It forces automotive businesses to reinvent themselves as a digital company and invest in digital presence and online customer experience (CX).
+It forces automotive businesses to reinvent themselves as digital companies and invest in digital presence and online customer experience (CX).
 This post will share our insights from automotive industry research based on Artkai extensive experience in reshaping and digitalizing projects in this sector.

 Table of contents: